Learn or improve your Japanese

 Visit the unique Tokyo districts of Akihabara and Nihonbashi, take part in Japanese cooking and calligraphy lessons, see the Buddhist temple in Asakusa, the fashion district of Harajuku, and much more.
 Learn or improve your Japanese and make lifelong friends through an unforgettable three weeks in Japan.

-You’ll spend one day at Tokyo DisneySea, the most unique Disney theme park in the world with its nautical theme.
-If that wasn’t enough, you’ll also visit the world-famous Fuji-Q Highland Amusement Park located near the base of Mt.
+You’ll visit the world-famous Fuji-Q Highland Amusement Park located near the base of Mt.
 Fuji and known for its intense and thrilling roller coasters and haunted houses.

-Housing is at the Kawasaki City Youth House located just outside Tokyo.
+Housing is at National Olympic Memorial Youth Center located in Tokyo.
 Laundry facilities are available.